cappeadu/FinRisk-XAI/README.md

 ## 🎯 Overview

-This repository contains a research prototype for evaluating explainable AI (XAI) methods applied to **financial risk classification** from textual disclosures (SEC Item 1A risk factors).
+This repository contains a research framework for evaluating explainable AI (XAI) methods applied to **financial risk classification** from textual disclosures (SEC Item 1A risk factors).
 The project focuses on comparing explanation methods across **faithfulness**, **sparsity**, and **computational efficiency**, with an emphasis on regulatory and decision-making contexts.
 This preliminary work identifies a critical research gap and proposes a methodology for comprehensive research.

-This work is intended as a research instrument, not a production system.
+This work is intended as a research instrument, and NOT:
+- a production library/system.
+- proposing new XAI methods
+- Not optimizing benchmarks

+**Evaluation Criteria**
+- **Faithfulness**: Alignment between explanation and model behavior.
+Two metrics: *Sufficiency* of top k-words to make accurate predictions and *Comprehensiveness* which indicates if the removal of top-k words affects the prediction.
+- **Sparsity**: Number of features required to form an explanation
+- **Efficiency**: Computational cost and runtime

 **Current Status:** Prototype with quantitative evaluation on 250+ documents
 **Future Direction:** Large-scale study with stakeholder validation (1,200+ documents, 20-30 practitioners)